 The training given by the BSC on scientific and management aspects will enrich the ER competencies and will allow him to work as a successful independent scientist.
 Practical training actions, as participating in the writing process of collaborative publications and project proposals, or the co-supervision of students will contribute to the development of the fellow's maturity as researcher.
-This project will allow deepening the collaboration of the BSC and the ER with recognised institutions and other leaders in the aerosol DA field, such as the participants in the ICAP initiative from other leading aerosol forecasting centres (ECMWF, NOAA, NASA, MeteoFrance, JMA and others).
+Additionally, the ER will have the opportunity of collaborating with recognized institutions and researchers within the established BSC collaboration networks, which are fundamental for the evolution of a young scientist.